ZechCodes/Blog-Posts/python-async-await/python-async-await.md

             pass
 ```

-Next lets imagine we have a second request iterable.
+Next, let's imagine we have a second request iterable.
 We could process the first request and then the second.
-This would block on the first request and then run the second request.
+It would block on the first request and then run the second request.

 [Example 4](example-4-multiple-request-iterators-blocking.py)
 ```py